davepinch/pinchy.cc/content/about/about-this/privacy-policy/this-website-is-hosted-on-github-pages.md

 ---
-title: "pinchy.cc is hosted on GitHub Pages"
+title: "This website is hosted on GitHub Pages."
 date: 2023-12-21
 next: "I believe GitHub has a reasonable privacy policy."
 related: